The spectra of finite 3-transposition groups: Diagram minimum eigenvalues

 Miyamoto \cite{Mi96} associated $3$-transposition groups with the Griess algebras of certain vertex operator algebras of $OZ$-type.
-In that context, the minimal eigenvalue of the diagram for the group is important, particularly those with minimal eigenvalue greater than or equal to $-8$.
+In that context, the minimum eigenvalue of the diagram for the group is important, particularly those with minimum eigenvalue greater than or equal to $-8$.
 Classification of the associated groups and Griess algebras was pursued by Miyamoto and Kitazume \cite{KM01} and Matsuo \cite{Ma03,Ma05}.
-Similar issues arise for minimal eigenvalue at least $-64$, and that was the initial motivation for the current paper.
+Similar issues arise for minimum eigenvalue at least $-64$, and that was the initial motivation for the current paper.